Irkliiv

 Irkliiv (Іркліїв) is a village in the Irkliiv rural hromada of the Chornobai Raion of Cherkasy Oblast in Ukraine.

+Geography

+Irkliiv lies in the Dnieper Lowland.

 History

 The village is known to have been founded in 1601.
+It served as a sotnia town of Pereyaslav Regiment.
+During the 1660s and 1670s Irkliiv was repeatedly ruined by Tatars.

+During the Soviet times Irkliiv was a district centre of Cherkasy Oblast.
 On 19 July 2020, as a result of the administrative-territorial reform and liquidation of the Chornobai Raion, the village became part of the Zolotonosha Raion.